ESIPFed/Governance/Constitution.md

 -   IX.2.4  The vote shall be by secret ballot.
 If two-thirds or more of the entire Assembly vote in favor of the proposed amendment, it shall be adopted.

-**ARTICLE X **
+**ARTICLE X**
 *Transition from WP-ESIP Federation*

-**Section 1 – General **
+**Section 1 – General**

 - X.1.1 During the transition period between the ratification of the Constitution and Bylaws and the first Annual Meeting of the newly formed ESIP Federation created by these Constitution and Bylaws, the transition process described in Article X will supersede the election processes described elsewhere in the Constitution and Bylaws.
 -   X.1.2  Following the initial passing of the Constitution and Bylaws the following persons shall occupy the following ESIP Federation positions:
-a.
-Chair of WP-ESIP Federation Committee of the Whole becomes the
+	- a.
+Chair of WP-ESIP Federation Committee of the Whole becomes the President
-        President

-    b.
+	- b.
 Vice-Chair of WP-ESIP Federation Committee of the Whole becomes the Vice  President

-    c.
+	- c.
 Type 1 ESIP Executive Committee Representative for the WP-ESIP Federation  Committee of the Whole becomes the Category 1 Representative to the Executive  Committee.

-    d.
+	- d.
 Type 2 ESIP Executive Committee Representative for the WP-ESIP Federation  Committee of the Whole becomes the Category 2 Representative to the Executive  Committee.

-    e.
-Type 3 ESIP Executive Committee Representative for the WP-ESIP Federation  Committee of the Whole becomes the Category 3 Representative to the Executive  Committee.
+	- e.
+Type 3 ESIP Executive Committee Representative for the WP-ESIPFederation  Committee of the Whole becomes the Category 3 Representative to the Executive  Committee.

-    f.
+	- f.
 The NASA Representative for the WP-ESIP Federation Committee of the Whole  becomes the Category 4 Representative to the Executive Committee.

-    g.
+	- g.
 Chair of WP-ESIP Federation Bylaws and Rules Sub-Committee of the Whole  becomes the Chair of the Constitution and Bylaws Administrative Committee.
 -   X.1.3  All other Committee positions are vacant upon the ratification of this Constitution and Bylaws and will be subject to the election processes described in these Constitution and Bylaws.

-Recorded Changes to Constitution
+**Recorded Changes to Constitution**

-Amend Article VI, Section 2.2, November 2006 Added Article VI, Section 2.3, November 2006
+- Amend Article VI, Section 2.2, November 2006
+- Added Article VI, Section 2.3, November 2006